 2 Servings, 600 Calories/Serving

 To eat the best, you gotta cook the best.
 That’s where we come in.
 This colorful plate features salmon drizzled with an aromatic ginger-scallion sauce and served with a carrot and Asian pear salad.

 - 2 or 3 organic carrots (about 9 ounces total)

 - 1-inch piece organic fresh ginger

-- Sunbasket coconut seasoning blend (coconut aminos - coconut vinegar)
+- Sunbasket coconut seasoning blend (coconut aminos - rice vinegar)

 - Sunbasket sesame seed blend (white and black sesame seeds)